Uniswap/sdks/README.md

 ## Publishing SDK's

-Publishing of each SDK is done on merge to main using semantic-release and semantic-release-monorepo.
+Publishing of each SDK is done on merge to master using semantic-release and semantic-release-monorepo.
 PR titles / commits follow angular conventional commits with custom settings that map as follows:

 ```markdown
 - `fix(SDK name):` will trigger a patch version